fuad-zein/20211120-Refactory.id/README.md

 # Skill Test with Refactory.id

-This project to test my ability
+This project to test my ability.

 ## Hello, My Name is Fuad Zein